Alexei Ramírez: San Diego Padres

 On January 22, 2016, Ramírez signed a one-year, $3 million contract with the San Diego Padres, with a $4 million mutual option for 2017.
-He broke up Steven Matz's no-hit bid with a RBI single in a game against the New York Mets on August 14, 2016.
-Ramírez appeared in 128 games with the Padres, mainly at shortstop.
-He batted .240, with five home runs and 41 RBI.
+He broke up Steven Matz's no-hit bid with a RBI single in a game against the New York Mets on August 14.
+Ramírez appeared in 128 games with the Padres, mainly at shortstop; he batted .240, with five home runs and 41 RBI.
 He was released by the Padres on September 4.

 Tampa Bay Rays

-On September 8, 2016, Ramírez signed a major league deal with the Rays.
-He appeared in 17 games with Tampa Bay, tallying a .246 average, one home run, and 7 RBI.
+On September 8, 2016, Ramírez signed a major league contract with the Tampa Bay Rays.
+He appeared in 17 games with Tampa Bay, tallying a .246 average, one home run, and seven RBI.
 On November 3, Ramírez became a free agent.

 Diablos Rojos del México

-On February 8, 2018, Ramírez signed with the Diablos Rojos del México of the Mexican Baseball League.
-He was released by the team on August 16, 2018.
-In 37 games he hit .236/.306/.340 with 2 home runs, 19 RBIs and 1 stolen base.
+On February 8, 2018, Ramírez signed with the Diablos Rojos del México of the Mexican League.
+He made 37 appearances for the Diablos, batting .236/.306/.340 with two home runs, 19 RBI, and one stole base.
+Ramírez was released by the team on August 16.

 In May 2020, Ramírez announced he was still seeking professional baseball opportunities.
 He later confirmed his retirement the next year.

+Return to Pinar del Rio

+In 2024, Ramírez returned to the Cuban National Series to play for Pinar del Rio, which he played for prior to defecting in 2007.